shawna-tuli-silicon-valley/google-mountain-view-product-analytics-data-science-1/README.md

 "Thanks for being an amazing intern on the team!
 It's really my honor and pleasure to work with you.
 Take your time and enjoy college life!
 (Sadly I don't have the priviledge anymore)

-I think you did an awesome job this summer, looking back a few years, I couldn't done nearly a small fraction of what you've accomplished so far.
+I think you did an awesome job this summer, looking back a few years, I couldn't have done nearly a small fraction of what you've accomplished so far.
 Be confident and be proud of yourself, I believe you will do great in the future.
 So good luck and take care until we meet again (maybe at Google)!" - Shenzhi Wang (Google Data Scientist)

 ![IMG_2168](https://user-images.githubusercontent.com/19508013/152579351-fd55a6e5-6427-429d-863c-d5a1edae8e09.jpeg)